Grafrajohn/GrahamArt/_drafts/2020-03-21-corona-epidemic.md

 ## Exhibitions cancelled

-Already it is clear that many spring and summer art exhibitions have been cancelled due to the virus outbreak.
+Many spring and summer art exhibitions have been cancelled due to the virus outbreak.

 ## Craft fairs cancelled